Why is dental care so important?

 How do I care for my cat’s teeth?

 It is important to start dental care from a young age so that the kitten becomes used to having his or her mouth handled.

 - Regularly brush your cat’s teeth with a pet-specific toothbrush.
 Never use human toothpaste on animals.

-- You can purchase special diets which are designed to reduce plaque and tartar formation.
-One such food is Hills T/D which can be purchased through your veterinarian.
+- You can purchase oral care which are designed to reduce plaque and tartar formation.

 - Feed raw chicken necks or bones.
 This is a somewhat controversial topic.
 In Australia it is quite commonly recommended as a way to reduce plaque and tartar formation, however, there are risks associated with feeding raw bones to cats.
 Speak to your veterinarian for his/her opinion on feeding raw chicken necks and or bones.